pingcap/docs/ticdc/ticdc-bidirectional-replication.md

 When not setting the BDR role, you can execute any DDL.
 However, the changefeed in BDR mode will not replicate any DDL on that cluster.

-In general, in BDR mode, TiCDC will only replicate replicable DDL on the Primary cluster to the downstream.
+In general, in BDR mode, TiCDC will only replicate replicable DDL on the PRIMARY cluster to the downstream.

 ### Replication scenarios of replicable DDLs